 In 1966, the Federal Republic of Germany, commonly known as West Germany, won the bid to host the 1972 Summer Olympic Games in Munich.
 It was Germany’s first time hosting the event since 1936.
-Conceptions of a visual design program that would overturn prevailing associations of West Germany with the Nazi regime and present a new image of the young nation to the international community began immediately.
-The abstract style, bright colors, legible typeface, and pictographic symbols of the posters and other visual materials produced for the Games presented West Germany as a modern, democratic nation.
+Conceptions of a visual design program that would overturn prevailing associations of West Germany with the Nazi regime and put forward instead a new image of the young nation to the international community began immediately.
+The abstract style, bright colors, legible typography, and pictographic symbols of the posters and other visual materials produced for the Games presented West Germany as a modern, democratic nation.

-More broadly, this exhibition, organized (and postponed) in tandem with the 2020 Tokyo Olympic Games, aims to draw attention to the correspondences between sports, art, and politics.
-It also speaks to the ongoing role of the graphic arts in constructing influential national narratives.
+More broadly, this exhibition, which, like the 2020 Tokyo Olympic Games, was postponed because of the pandemic, aims to draw attention to the correspondences between sports, art, and politics.
+It also speaks to the ongoing role of the graphic arts in constructing national narratives.

 Organized by guest curator Elissa Watters, MA ’18, with Kevin M. Murphy, the Eugénie Prendergast Senior Curator of American and European Art